 The Bhutan flag a diagonally split from the bottom left to the rop right.
 The upper hoist-side triangle has a yellow background, while the lower fly-side triangle has an orange background.
-The central feature of the flag along the dividing line is a large white dragon, which is holding jewels in each of its four claws.
-The color yellow represents the monarchy, the color white symbolizes purity, and the color orange is symbolic of the Drupa monasteries.
-The jewels that the dragon is holding, signify the wealth of the protection of the people in Bhutan and the mouth of the dragon stands for the strength of the people who strive to protect the country.
-The basis of the Bhutan flag is tradition of Tibetan Buddhism.
-It is one of two flags in the world to feature a dragon; The other flag that includes a dragon is the Welsh flag.
+The central feature of the flag along the dividing line is a large white dragon holding jewels in each of his four claws.
+The yellow color represents the monarchy, the white color symbolizes purity, and the color orange is symbolic of the Drukpa Monasteries in the country.
+The jewels that the dragon is holding signify the wealth of the protection of the people in Bhutan and the mouth of the dragon represents for the strength of the people who strive to protect the country.
+The design elements of the Bhutan flag are derived from the tradition of Tibetan Buddhism.
+This flag is one of only two flags in the world to feature a dragon; The other flag that includes a dragon is the Welsh flag.
 The current Bhutan flag was adopted in 1965.

-The dragon is very symbolic to the country of Bhutan as it represents its name.
+The dragon is a very meaningful symbol to the people of Bhutan as it represents its name.
 In the national language, Bhutan is called "DrukYal," which translates as "Land of the Dragon."
-It has this name due to the loud thunderstorms through the valleys, and some people still believe that thunder is actually the voice of a roaring dragon.
+The name pays homage to the loud thunderstorms that echo through the valleys.
+Tradition says that the loud thunder is actually the voice of a roaring dragon.

-Bhutan is a very small and isolated landlocked country in South Asia, in the Eastern Himalayas.
-It shares a border with the Tibet Autonomous Region of China, Sikkim state of India, Chumbi Valley of Tibet, Arunachal Pradesh State in India, State of Assam and North Bengal.
-Its largest city and the capital is Thimphu.
-Bhutan is the most sacred country in Asia and the main religion is Buddhism, which was introduced in the 7th Century AD, with the second religion being Hinduism.
-It was only recognized in 1974 as a country by the United Nations.
+Bhutan is a small landlocked country located in South Asia amidst the Eastern Himalayas.
+The primary religion in Bhutan is Buddhism, which was introduced in the 7th Century AD.
+The second most popular religion is Hinduism.
+Bhutan was only recently recognized in 1974 as a country by the United Nations.

-The country is run by a King, Prime minister and Parliament.
-Bhutan is a very isolated country; In fact, prior to 1974, foreigners were not even allowed to enter the country in 1974 (but it is law that the people of Bhutan are not allowed to marry foreigners).
-It has the least-developed economy and solely relies on agriculture and farming as its main industry.
+The country is governed by a King, Prime minister and Parliament.
+Bhutan is a very isolated country; In fact, prior to 1974, foreigners were not even allowed to enter the country, and still today, the people of Bhutan are not allowed to marry foreigners.
+It has a very rudimentary economy, which relies primarily on agriculture and farming as the central industry.

-Bhutan has some of the strictest wildlife, environmental, and animal protection laws in the world protecting animals and the environment.
+Bhutan has some of the strictest wildlife, environmental, and animal protection laws in the world.
 For example, if anyone is seen or caught killing an endangered species, in Bhutan they will be sentenced to life imprisonment.
 The people of Bhutan and their monarch hold very high respect to the environment that even hiking, and mountain climbing is forbidden.
-This means that the mountain "Gangkhar Puensum" that is the highest point in Bhutan is also the highest mountain in the world that has never been climbed.
+This means that the mountain, "Gangkhar Puensum" that is the highest point in Bhutan is also the highest mountain in the world that has never been climbed.